superYuezhang/INENet/README.md

 by Yue Wu, Yue Zhang, Xiaolong Fan, Maoguo Gong, Qiguang Miao, Wenping Ma, and details are in [paper](https://ieeexplore.ieee.org/document/9915616).

+## Usage

+Clone the repository.

+Change the "DATA_DIR" parameter in line 14 of the "data_utils.py" file to its own data set folder path.

+Run the "main.py" file.

 ## Requirement